 Realtor.com has this handy-dandy Rent vs Buy Calculator that you can customize with your personal information.

 First, I entered Louisville, KY for the location.
-Knowing that the average home sale price in February was $191,711, calculator I entered $190,000 for our desired home price.
+Knowing that the average home sale price in February was $191,711, the calculator I entered $190,000 for our desired home price.

-Rent amount is a bit trickier but I estimated $1000.
+The rent amount is a bit trickier but I estimated $1000.
 Understand, the 2-bedroom apartment you’ll get for $1000 won’t be nearly so large as the house but even that depends on the location of the houses.

-Click the “Calculate” button and viola!
+Click the “Calculate” button and voila!